Sengkang: Secondary schools

 There are also five large childcare centres being built since then, to provide the needs of the town's large demographic of young families.
+Land provision has also been made for a junior college in the town to meet future educational demand in the North-East Region.

 Commercial facilities

 The town depended on one neighbourhood mall; Rivervale Plaza, which was built by HDB and opened in 1999 with a wet market, several shops and a NTUC Fairprice supermarket, before Rivervale Mall opened in 2001.
 Compass Point opened in 2002, a year before the Sengkang MRT/LRT station & air-conditioned bus interchange opened.

 Fernvale Point served the residents of Sengkang West and mostly Fernvale for almost ten years, which was eventually demolished.
-Seletar Mall, opened in 2014 with the first ever cinema in Sengkang.
+Seletar Mall, opened in 2014 with the first cinema in Sengkang (closed in Dec 2024).

-Anchorvale Village, a mixed residential/commercial development; slated to open by 2022, will open with a 3-storey hawker centre and neighbourhood shops within its compound below HDB blocks.
-As of 2023, the development's expected completion date is by end of 2023.
+Anchorvale Village, a mixed residential/commercial development; originally slated to open by 2022, will open with a 3-storey hawker centre and neighbourhood shops within its compound below HDB blocks.
+As of 2024, the development's opened in May 2024.

 Community facilities

 The first community centre of the new town, Rivervale Community Centre, was opened on 20 June 2004, by Teo Chee Hean, Minister of Defence and Member of Parliament for Pasir Ris-Punggol Group Representation Constituency, which was situated at the void deck of Blk 193 Rivervale Drive.
 It served residents of the town a year before Sengkang Community Club opened a year later at the Town Centre.

-Sengkang community centre was then relocated to a new building behind Rivervale Plaza, which was scheduled to open in 2020 but was delayed a year due to the COVID-19 pandemic, opening on 15 September 2021 instead.
 Anchorvale Community Club opened beside the Sengkang Sports Complex in 2009, while the Fernvale Community Club opened in 2022 with a hawker centre, childcare and a wet market.

-A new standalone, Rivervale Community Centre, was built to replace the old Rivervale Community Centre.
+A new standalone building behind Rivervale Plaza, Rivervale Community Club, was built to replace the old Rivervale Community Centre.
 It was opened on 30 July 2022.

 The HDB Branch Office for Sengkang is at Rivervale Plaza.